 When it started to go wrong for Ajay Ahuja

 On the 2nd of November 2009, “Inside Out, London” On BBC1, did a report on Ajay Ahuja.
-Basically, people were claiming that they were being ripped off by Ajay Ahuja.
-Apparently his company was sourcing out properties that weren’t actually Below Market Value as advertised, and the disgruntled clients were finding it difficult to get in contact with Ajay Ahuja to get refunds.
+Basically, people were claiming that they were being ripped off by him/his company.
+They were allegedly sourcing properties that weren’t actually Below Market Value as advertised.
+And to add insult to injury, the disgruntled clients were finding it difficult to get in contact with Ajay Ahuja to get refunds.

-I’d just like to clarify that I NEVER endorsed or bad mouthed his company at any point, I merely discussed what was said in the BBC report.
+I’d just like to clarify that I NEVER endorsed or bad mouthed his company at any point, I have merely discussed what has been reported about him.
 However, I did want Ajay’s side of the story, because as we all know, the media can be biased.
 I got in contact with Ajay and asked if I could do an interview with him based on the BBC report.
 He was more than happy to answer my questions.
 I’m sure he was eager to push his side of the story out there.

 At this point, everything between me and Ajay Ahuja was cool, so I got my interview with Ajay Ahuja.

 When it started to get even worse for Ajay Ahuja

 On the 29th April 2010 Sky news sent in 2 undercover journalists to investigate Ajay Ahuja’s practices, because like the BBC, they had also heard from a significant amount of unsatisfied customers.